 A study out of Europe documents what I believe is true all over the world–parents simply underestimate their kids’ online exposure to pornography.
 They underestimate the enticing pull of these images–especially for kids who don’t know how to deal with the shocking memories they create.

-The quotes I share here are from the website Porn Proof Kids and the founder of this blog also wrote a book called Good Pictures, Bad Pictures: Porn-Proofing Today’s Young Kids that I highly recommend if you’re looking for a resource to share with your child.
+The quotes I share here are from the website Porn Proof Kids and the founder of this blog also wrote a book called Good Pictures, Bad Pictures: Porn-Proofing Today’s Young Kids (affil link) that I highly recommend if you’re looking for a resource to share with your child.
 The e-book version is only .99 cents right now on Amazon.
-The paperback book is a bit on the pricier side, but well worth it.
+The paperback book costs more, but well worth it.
 I love how kid friendly it is.
 This is not a sponsored post on behalf of the author; it’s just a resource that I’ve enjoyed as a counselor and parent and highly recommend.

 Strategies We Used

 Define pornography.
-Before this horrific situation happened, my only concern was to keep my boys eyes as far away from it as possible.
-But since this experience I would highly recommend that every parent sit down and define pornography to their kids.
+Before this horrific situation happened, my only concern was to keep my boys as far away from pornography as possible.
+The reality is we are not with them every second of the day and this filth pops up in seconds.
+Sit down and define pornography to your kids it doesn’t matter if they’ve seen it or not.
 Many times as parents we think that if we bring something up then we are planting seeds of curiosity in our children.
-However, if we do it in a healthy way and give them age appropriate information it will only open doors for them to come to you in the future with their situations.
+However, if we do it in a healthy way and have regular talks with them then it will give them age appropriate information and help them feel safe.
+It will also open doors for them to come to you in the future with their situations.

 Dr. Manning assures us that “talking it out can help get the image out of your head and into a different zone, where it can be perceived and challenged differently.”